DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 an ideal environment for this kind of herd mentality.
 However, this structure is maintained through a set of unspoken rules.
-Michele Prado describes how these rules operate in WhatsApp communities and how they help in constructing echo chambers.[^28] According to Prado’s study, these groups exclude any communication that deviates from their beliefs and are known for organizing political persecutions against opponents or ex-members.
+Michele Prado describes how these rules operate in WhatsApp communities and how they help in constructing echo chambers.[^28] According to Prado's study, these groups exclude any communication that deviates from their beliefs and are known for organizing political persecutions against opponents or ex-members.
 They also refuse to engage in any dialogue that challenges their dogmatic positions.
-Moreover, they react aggressively to anyone who questions fake news or criticizes Bolsonaro's government.
-This ostracism can quickly escalate and spill over into the real world.[^29] Michele Prado, who was an active participant in these groups, was expelled, persecuted online, and received numerous death threats when she began to question Bolsonaro's measures on the COVID-19 pandemic.
+Moreover, they react aggressively to anyone who questions fake news or criticizes Bolsonaro\'s government.
+This ostracism can quickly escalate and spill over into the real world.[^29] Michele Prado, who was an active participant in these groups, was expelled, persecuted online, and received numerous death threats when she began to question Bolsonaro\'s measures on the COVID-19 pandemic.

-When the traditional media presents information that threatens the integrity of a group’s discourse or identity, members of that group often respond by denying this information.
-They may disqualify journalists by conjuring up conspiratorial theories or labeling them as 'cultural Marxists'.
-For instance, when Bolsonaro supporters were confronted with scenes of violence during the failed coup in Brasilia on January 8th, 2023, they sought to repair the group's integrity by spreading fake news.
+When the traditional media presents information that threatens the integrity of a group's discourse or identity, members of that group often respond by denying this information.
+They may disqualify journalists by conjuring up conspiratorial theories or labeling them as
+\'cultural Marxists\'.
+For instance, when Bolsonaro supporters were confronted with scenes of violence during the failed coup in Brasilia on January 8th, 2023, they sought to repair the group\'s integrity by spreading fake news.
 They accused one of their own leaders of being an infiltrator for left-wing parties and shared a meme with alleged proof of infiltrated members in the riots.
 A meme circulated on social media